7innovations/.github/profile/README.md

 Welcome to the **world of Team C242-PS064**! 💪✨ We are a group of passionate innovators dedicated to **empowering vulnerable communities** and **enhancing mental well-being**.
 Together, we’re building something impactful, compassionate, and transformative.

-Let’s create a healthier, happier world—one step at a time! 🌍💙
+Let’s create a healthier, happier world one step at a time! 🌍💙

 ---